mparsley1/eo-docs/README.md

     eo-playbooks/roles/servers_no_s3/files/config_eo_service.yml
     eo-playbooks/roles/common/files/id_rsa

-The first file contains the credentials for CREODAS, and the second is for running on a local machine.
+The first file contains the credentials for CREODAS, and the second is for running on a local machine (or one without S3 storage).
 The third file is the
 [GitHub ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).